nicklashersen/numpy/report.md

 #### get\_paths
 The function `get_paths` returns the current environment PATH for a given type (src, library, etc).
 We got a CCN of 19 and the reason for this is that there are a lot of if-statements and loops for different types of paths an concatenated paths (with :).
 The function is quite long since it is quite complex and includes a lot of different cases and logic for concatenating paths.
 There are no thrown exceptions in the function.
 There is no documentation for this particular function.
 Lizard reports a CCN of 20 which differs by 1 from our calculation.

+#### \_scalar\_str
+The function `_scalar_str` returns a string to describe the numpy dtype each branch result in a uniqe string.
+We calculated the CCN to 16 which is very reasonable for this function.
+The numpy library comes with more than 10 possible dtypes (bools, different sizes of floats and ints, etc) and there is support to define your own.
+There is no other reasonable way to implement this (without harming readability), however some of the cases can be broken down and separeted to reduce CCN.
+There is some documentation for this function, a few cases are.
+The function may raise runtimeError.

 ## Coverage tool